Cardisk/serjson/README.md

 a `json::Object` and setting a value to *file_path*.
 Note: if the specified file does not exist, it will create it for you.

-Now you have a representation of the json, but it's empty.
+Now you have a representation of the JSON, but it's empty.
 To populate it you simply have to call **add_node(Serializable &obj, Object &json)** with all the objects you want to save.